A notebook for fiction writers and aspiring novelists. One editor’s perspective.

 But knowing how to write well doesn’t hurt.
 And knowing a few rules won’t hurt either.
 Success may be elusive, but to an unprepared or apathetic writer, success is little more than a pipe dream.

-Do you know the Numero Uno, Most Common, Most Discouraging Failure, the Tragic Likely Outcome of all novel writing endeavors?
+Do you know the Numero Uno, Most Common, Most Discouraging, and the Tragic Likely Outcome of all novel writing endeavors?
 It’s not finishing the book.
 Losing interest or losing your way, losing your nerve or losing your religion.
 It’s fear of success or fear of failure or fear of wrestling all those words into place, from “Once upon a time…” to “The End.”
-But if you can overcome that particular obstacle, you’re already closer to writing success than most.
+Although if you can overcome that particular obstacle, you’re already closer to success than most.

 Finish the book.
 That’s Rule #1.